IndraNandagopal/python-api-challenge/README.md

 ## Background

-This assignment is to utilize Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"
+The goal of this assignment is to utilize Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

 ### Initial Tasks performed